 There is a mother god, (Articles of Faith, by James Talmage, p.
 443).

 God is married to his goddess wife and has spirit children, (Mormon Doctrine, p.
 516).

-This objection by CARM strikes at the heart of the Christian Doctrine of theosis, or, deification, once the core of Christian teaching.
+This typical and lightly referenced objection by CARM strikes at the heart of the Christian Doctrine of theosis, or, deification, that was once the core of Christian teaching and the meaning of salvation in Christian terms.
 The following article goes a long way to explain the basis of this early Cristian doctrine.

 Theosis or Deification

 What does the Eastern Orthodox Church mean when it speaks of "deification" or "divinisation" (from the Greek for: ‘to make divine’)?

 A Protestant, explains: